Intelligent people protect their Intellectual Property

 Whenever an author or artist creates tangible content, they automatically obtain intellectual property rights to that content.
 There are really easy examples: any musician composing a song or an artist drawing a sketch.
 Copyright remains incredibly important for businesses, especially as copyright extends to things like software code.

 Copyright is probably the simplest and most common form of IP protection.
 Whereas most other intellectual property protections require a person to register their interest or at least satisfy some legal requirements, copyrights automatically vest in the author on creation.
-Even the usual copyright notice you come across and the use of the © mark is not essential (though recommended).
+Even the usual copyright notice you come across and the use of the © mark are not essential (though recommended).
 Also, it’s completely free.
 In fact, as the author of this journal article, I automatically obtain copyright over its content.

 Trademarks

 Hungry Jack’s provides us with the best example cases for basic trademark law in Australia.
-When the international franchise Burger King came to Australia, they found out that there is already a local operator which held a registered trademark for “Burger King”.
+When the international franchise Burger King came to Australia, they found out that there was already a local operator which held a registered trademark for “Burger King”.
 Accordingly, the Burger King franchise has to operate under the “Hungry Jack’s” name in Australia.
-More recently, Hungry Jack’s are attempting to force another local operator to stop using the term “Whopper” for one of its meals.
+More recently, Hungry Jack’s is attempting to force another local operator to stop using the term “Whopper” for one of its meals.

 Trademark protection is a lot more formalised than copyright.
 A trademark usually needs to be registered to be effective, and there is a formal application process which takes close to a year (and involves ongoing registration fees).
 Also, a trademark will not always be granted.
 Generic or descriptive phrases such as “Good Computers” or “Sydney Gym” will be difficult to trademark.
 On the other hand, unique words like “Atlassian” or “Nike” are easier to trademark.